-According to Dr. Christ Marquardt, President of the WOA, "There are several types of bacteria and other microorganisms in pool water, especially public pools, which can cause eye irritation or in some cases, these organisms can cause a serious sight-threatening infection."
+According to Dr. Ann Wonderling, President of the WOA, "There are several types of bacteria and other microorganisms in pool water, especially public pools, which can cause eye irritation or in some cases, these organisms can cause a serious sight-threatening infection."

-May 21 - 27, 2018 was designated by the Centers for Disease control and Prevention as Healthy and Safe Swimming Week, which the CDC hopes will raise the public's awareness of good eye health while in the water.
-According to Dr. Marquardt, "As Summer begins, we start to see more patients - more children - who have irritated eyes from swimming due to the chemicals used in pools."
+May 20 - 26, 2019 was designated by the Centers for Disease control and Prevention as Healthy and Safe Swimming Week, which the CDC hopes will raise the public's awareness of how to stay health and safe while in the water.
+According to Dr. Wonderling, "As Summer begins, we start to see more patients - more children - who have irritated eyes from swimming due to the chemicals used in pools."
 Whether they are complaining of red, irritated eyes from pool chemicals or seeking advice on whether they should wear their contact lenses in the water, patients turn to doctors of optometry for advice on how to be safe while swimming in pools.

-According to a CDC report published May 18 in Morbidity and Mortality Weekly Report, about 500 disease outbreaks in treated recreational water were reported between 2001 and 2014.
+According to a CDC report published May 2018 in Morbidity and Mortality Weekly Report, about 500 disease outbreaks in treated recreational water were reported between 2001 and 2014.
 Those outbreaks caused more than 27,200 cases of infection and eight deaths in 46 states and Puerto Rico.
 Pathogens (disease-causing microorganisms) accounted for most of the outbreaks (94 percent), while chemicals in the water were linked to the remaining outbreaks.
 The CDC report also notes most outbreaks occurred in hotels (32 percent), followed by community/municipality/public park (23 percent), club/recreational facility (14 percent) and water parks (11 percent).

-Dr. Marquardt tells his patients that even though good disinfection systems are in place for pools and hot tubs, there are still bacteria in the water that can adhere to their contact lens and cause eye infections.
+Dr. Wonderling tells her patients that even though good disinfection systems are in place for pools and hot tubs, there are still bacteria in the water that can adhere to their contact lens and cause eye infections.